French corvette Forfait: Construction and commissioning

-Forfait had a steam engine and screw propulsion that gave her a top speed under steam of 12 knots, as well as a barque rig.
+Forfait had a steam engine and screw propulsion that gave her a top speed under steam of 12 kn, as well as a barque rig.
 She initially was armed with four 152-mm (6-inch) guns, which by the 1870s had been increased to six 152-mm (6-inch) guns.
 She was unarmored.
 Launched in 1859, she entered service in 1860.
 Classified as a "wing scout," she was intended to conduct reconnaissance for the French fleet's larger ships, as well as to undertake independent operations.

 Service

+1860–1875

 An artist's impression of Forfait sinking in the Tyrrhenian Sea on 21 July 1875, drawn around the time of the sinking.

 Early in her career, Forfait actively supported the French intervention in Mexico by transporting troops and equipment to Veracruz, Mexico, and landing a shore party to assist in the capture of Tuxpan, Mexico, in 1864.
 Later in the 1860s she operated in Southeast Asia and the Pacific Ocean and conducted hydrographic surveys off the northwest coast of Borneo.
 By 1872 she was based at Toulon, France, and operating with the French Navy's Mediterranean Squadron.